PurpleGuitar/python-kickstart-project/readme.md

 Several `make` commands are available that will run in a Docker container.

--   `make docker-run` to run the app in a Docker container.
+-   `make docker-run` to build and run the app in a Docker container.
--   `make docker-lint` to lint the app in a Docker container.
+-   `make docker-lint` to build and lint the app in a Docker container.
--   `make docker-test` to test the app in a Docker container.
+-   `make docker-test` to build and test the app in a Docker container.
 -   `make docker-build` to build the Docker container.

 It's not usually necessary to call `make docker-build` directly; it